What the Spec: AR Specifications and Why They Matter

 Generally, Mil-Spec should be your minimum acceptable standard.
 If it doesn’t meet or exceed Mil-Spec, don’t use it.

 Some attributes must meet Mil-Spec, exactly (no acceptable deviation).
-Examples include dimensions of interfacing components: if your pivot pin has a diameter out of tolerance, it will not play nice with your receiver (and vice versa).
+Examples include dimensions of interfacing components: if your pivot pin has a shaft diameter out of tolerance, it will not play nice with your receiver (and vice versa).

 Some attributes can exceed Mil-Spec.
 This generally applies to material and finish, but can also apply to treatment and performance testing.
-For example, if the Mil-Spec pivot/takedown pins are steel, changing to titanium pins may be considered an improvement.
+For example, if the Mil-Spec pivot/takedown pins are steel, changing to titanium pins might be considered an improvement.
 Similarly, if the Mil-Spec for a component’s finish is manganese phosphate, then nitride, hard chrome, or Diamond-Like Carbon (DLC) may offer a substantial improvement (as long as the finish does not push critical dimensions out of tolerance).

 We strongly recommend that you focus on achieving Mil-Spec with your builds.
 Be cautious about the civilian industry’s proclivity for “meaningless” buzzwords (like “Mil-Spec”).
 Civilian component and firearm manufacturers can claim that their products meet the Mil-Spec, even when they don’t (they aren’t selling to the Government, so nobody is checking them).
 Our best advice: buy from companies that can provide detailed specifications for their products, or those who manufacture the same part for the Government.